 Su-Han Wang is a member of the firm’s Securities Litigation, Enforcement, and White-Collar Defense Group.
-She represents public companies and their officers and directors in securities fraud class actions, shareholder derivative lawsuits, and shareholder demands.
+She represents public companies and officers and directors in securities fraud class actions, derivative actions, and SEC and DOJ investigations and enforcement proceedings.

 Su-Han has an active pro bono practice and has been awarded the State Bar of California’s Wiley W. Manuel Award for Pro Bono Legal Services on multiple occasions.
 She has won an appeal in the Ninth Circuit on behalf of a prisoner asserting a Section 1983 excessive force claim.